lfit/itpol/developer-security-hygiene.md

 should create a hardcopy backup of your private key.
 This is supposed to be a "last resort" measure in case all other backup mechanisms have failed.

-The best way to create a printable hardcopy of your private key is using `paperkey` software written for this very purpose.
-Paperkey is available on all Linux distros, as well installable via `brew install paperkey` on Macs.
+The best way to create a printable hardcopy of your private key is using the `paperkey` software written for this very purpose.
+Paperkey is available on all Linux distros, as well as installable via `brew install paperkey` on Macs.

 Run the following command, replacing `[fpr]` with the full fingerprint of your
 key:

-    gpg --export-secret-key [fpr] | paperkey > /tmp/key-backup.txt
+    $ gpg --export-secret-key [fpr] | paperkey > /tmp/key-backup.txt

 The output will be in a format that is easy to OCR or input by hand, should you ever need to recover it.
 Print out that file, then take a pen and write the key passphrase on the margin of the paper.
-This is a required step because the key printout is still encrypted with the passphrase, and if you ever change the passphrase on your key, you will not remember what it used to be when you had first created it -- guaranteed.
+This is a required step because the key printout is still encrypted with the passphrase, and if you ever change the passphrase on your key, you will not remember what it used to be when you had first created it -- *guaranteed*.

 Put the resulting printout and the hand-written passphrase into an envelope and store in a secure and well-protected place that is away from your home, such as your bank vault.

-**NOTE ON PRINTERS**: Long gone are days when printers were dumb devices connected to the computer's parallel port.
+**NOTE ON PRINTERS**: Long gone are days when printers were dumb devices connected to your computer's parallel port.
 These days they have full operating systems, hard drives, and cloud integration.
 Since the key content we send to the printer will be encrypted with the passphrase, this is a fairly safe operation, but use your best paranoid judgement.

 #### Add relevant identities